I Support the Latinx Community by Walking Alongside Them on Their Journey of Self-Understanding and Healing

 You Don’t Have to Face Your Struggles Alone, I Am Here to Help

-I have worked with adults who experience anxiety, depression, eating disorders, and effects of trauma.
-I have seen individuals struggling with things such as low self esteem, hopelessness, fear, panic, isolation, anger, feeling stuck, etc. I have seen these same individuals grow, reach their goals, experience joy, and live meaningful lives.
+I have worked with adults who experience anxiety, depression, eating disorders, and the effects of trauma.
+I have seen individuals struggling with things such as low self-esteem, hopelessness, fear, panic, isolation, anger, feeling stuck, etc. I have seen these same individuals grow, reach their goals, experience joy, and live meaningful lives.
 It is possible to experience happiness, acceptance, and success while also experiencing pain, mental illness, and uncertainty.
 My goal is to help you learn how to get there.

 Get to Know A Little Bit More About Me

-I am a U.S. born daughter of Mexican immigrant parents.
-I grew up speaking Spanish and surrounded by culture in my home.
+I am a U.S.-born daughter of Mexican immigrant parents.
+I grew up speaking Spanish and was surrounded by culture in my home.
 I was born and raised in the larger Chicago area and plan to continue my work here.
 I graduated with my bachelor’s degree from Northwestern University in 2019 where I studied Psychology and Latinx Studies.
 While doing research on Latinx mental health as well as through attempting to access mental healthcare myself, I saw the gaps in access and quality of treatment for the Latinx community.
 I am dedicated to advocacy and activism to promote quality treatment that is accessible to all members of our community.

 Outside of a professional context, things that keep me happy and grounded are my family, nature, plants, my friends, reading, and video games.

 I work with low-income, BIPOC young adults in transition periods.
-I help clients dealing with issues of acculturation, self-esteem, body image, work-life balance, effects of racism and microaggressions, and other issues.
+I help clients dealing with issues of acculturation, self-esteem, body image, work-life balance, intergenerational trauma, effects of racism and microaggressions, and other issues.
 I have worked with adults with anxiety, depression, trauma, and eating disorders.
 Together, we can find a path to healing.